 Time to Do a Partial Tear Down

-But while digging through the code, there were formulas and assumptions worth revisiting.
-Can we do something more with alignment?
-What about differentials?
+But as I was digging through the code, there were formulas and assumptions worth revisiting.
+Are more aggressive alignment values necessary anymore?
+Can we make differentials more tailored to the specific cars?

 I saw opportunities not just for FH5, but earlier games like Forza Horizon 4 and Forza Motorsport 7, which are still quite popular.